ZihaoVistonWang/jiaxing_market_fruit_info_scraper/README.md

 python main.py
 ```

+## Output

-The script will output the scraped fruit price data to the console.
+The script will save the scraped fruit information data to `domestic_fruit_info.csv` with the following columns (if available):

+- id
+- stageId
+- structId
+- price
+- totalSalesVolume
+- totalTurnover
+- category
+- kind
+- placeOfOrigin
+- city
+- specification
+- date

+If any errors occur during execution, please check the `log.log` file for detailed error messages.

 ## Dependencies